datanav/docs/tutorial-getting-started-collect.rst

 |
 |

-Create Inbound Pipes
+Create inbound pipes
 ^^^^^^^^^^^^^^^^^^^^

 "Inbound pipes" is the naming convention used for pipes that receive their data from a source system.

-The Hubspot Inbound Pipe
+The Hubspot inbound pipe
 ************************

 The first inbound pipe we want to work on is the pipe that connects to our ``HubSpot`` system.
 We want to pull in the ``company`` datatype that exists inside the CRM provider.
 Follow the below steps to create your inbound pipe ``hubspot-company-collect``: